jyblackshaw/Geometric-Shape-Inheritance-and-Picture-Composition/README.md

 1. Clone the repository.
 2. Compile the source files using a C++ compiler.
 3. Run the compiled executable to see the demonstration of geometric shapes and their properties.

-## Acknowledgments

-This project was developed to showcase proficiency in C++ programming, focusing on object-oriented design, class inheritance, and polymorphism.

-Feel free to explore the code, experiment with different shapes, and gain insights into the implementation of class hierarchies and polymorphism in C++.